Sextorted After Trip to Thailand? What to Do

 These scams are common in tourist-heavy areas like Bangkok, Pattaya, or Phuket, where a victim may meet someone through a bar ("girlfriend-for-rent"), escort service, massage parlor, or nightlife venue.
 Everything seems consensual and relaxed at first - until weeks later when they resurface online and start making demands.

 Are you being sextorted?
 Need help now?
 I've worked on over 1,000+ sextortion cases and know how to prevent your exposure and shut the blackmailers down.
-Contact me here for a free 15-minute phone call consultation - I happy to answer your questions.
+Contact me here for a free 15-minute phone call consultation - I'm happy to answer your questions.
 When you contact me, you will also also receive two free reports that contain invaluable information: Five Strategies to Stall Blackmail Scammers and Not Pay Anything and Sextortion Survival Guide - Five Critical Mistakes to Avoid and What to Do Instead.
 These invaluable guides contain proven strategies to help you take control of the situation before it escalates.

 In this article, I take a deep dive into the following: